geomyidia/midiserver/README.md

         the 'list-devices' command; valid channel numbers are any of the 16 MIDI channels: 0 through 15. list-devices
-        will list the MIDI devices currently recognised by the operating system, grouped by input devices and output devices. play-note [args]
+        Will list the MIDI devices currently recognised by the operating system, grouped by input devices and output devices. play-note [args]
         A pitch will be played with the default values for the arguments,